-The formation of teams can be a daunting process for both you, and your employees.
+The forming stages in teams can be a daunting team development process for both you, and your employees.
 It is unpredictable, unreliable and a big risk for any company to take.
 You will ask yourself many questions, will the team succeed?
 Will the people ‘click’?
 Do I have the right people to do the task well?
 Will they make it?, or _will the fall at the first hurdle?

-In 1965, Bruce Tuckman proposed five stages of team development: Forming, Storming, Norming, Performing and Adjourning.
-This model describes five stages that every team goes through during its development.
-By understanding this model, it can help take away the unpredictability of forming teams and allow you, and your team, a better chance at team success.
+In 1965, Psychologist Bruce Tuckman proposed five stages of team development: Forming, Storming, Norming, Performing and Adjourning.
+Tuckman's stages describe five stages that every team goes through during its development.
+By understanding Tuckman's model, it can help take away the unpredictability of forming teams and allow you, and your team, a better chance at team success.

 Stage 1.
 Forming

 This is the first stage of a team coming together; a group of people have come together to accomplish a shared purpose and the results can be unpredictable.
 At the beginning, anxiety is high, people are uncertain and they are overly polite and pleasant.

 This stage can last a while as people get to know each other and the team's success.
 That's because this stage depends on their familiarity with each other's work styles, their experience with prior teams and clarity of assigned tasks.
 In this earlier stage, take time to establish or re-establish ground rules and roles in the team.
 Realign on the team's purpose to so everyone knows how to maximize their strengths and trust in other's strengths in times where they need help.